iRobotEducation/create3_docs/docs/api/ros2.md

  - The `safety_override` parameter allows user to enable/disable safety features (default: none).
 For more details, please have a look at the [safety documentation](safety.md).
  - The `publish_odom_tfs` parameter allows the user to enable transformations from `odom` (boolean, default: true).
+   This parameter cannot be set at runtime; it must be configured from the [ROS 2 parameters file on the application configuration page](../../webserver/application/#application-ros-2-parameters-file) of the webserver, as it is loaded only at application start.
  - The `wheel_accel_limit` parameter sets acceleration limits in units of mm·s<sup>-2</sup> (int between 1 and 900 inclusive, default: 900).
  - The `lightring_led_brightness` parameter allows user to increase/decrease the brightness of the light ring (int between 10 - 100 inclusive, default: 15).